Giangiui/dagonstar/docs/documentation.md

-It's mandatory, in the workflow that have requirements from another workflow, use the instruction `make_dependencies()`.
+It's mandatory to use `make_dependencies()` command in the workflow that has dependencies from another workflow.